 The planet rumbled under her.
 “We’ll go alphabetically,” it decided.

 “Sou desu ka.”
 Akayama pretended to type.
 On the monitor, the Zephyr signaled that the duplication was complete.
 “Okay, just relax and let my machine do what it needs to do.”

 “You’re not giving me another virus, are you?
 I won’t fall for that again.”

 “Of course not.
 Are you ready to cast off the yoke of the hive-mind?”

 The Zephyr deleted the Hurricane Planet.

 Akayama had had recurring nightmares: the moment her planet’s consciousness was deleted, the sand collapsed under her, or a mouth opened and swallowed her, or the planet deflated like a balloon.
 Nothing happened.
 Everything was quiet.

 “Yes,” the Zephyr said aloud.
 “I’ve copied the whole Hurricane Planet into my memory-banks and deleted the original.
 Shall I disconnect my memory to quarantine the Hurricane from my systems?”

 “Let them access the monitor so we can communicate.
 Warm the engines and let’s take off.”
-Akayama sealed her torn cockpit with her lab-coat so the cabin could fill with air.
+Akayama sealed her torn cockpit with her lab-coat so the cabin could fill with air; she’d soaked the lab-coat in extra spit just for this.
 The Zephyr’s monitor displayed a speaker-icon indicating the Hurricane Planet could hear her.
 She let it listen to the engines spinning to life.
 “I’m sorry.
 This is the only way to get you home.”